 Clayton Mizgerd

 I'm a fourth year PhD student in mathematics at the University of Illinois Chicago.
-I am grateful to be advised by Vishesh Jain and Dhruv Mubayi.
+I am fortunate to be advised by Vishesh Jain and Dhruv Mubayi.
 Before that, I got my B.A. in mathematics from Williams College.
 My research interests are generally in probability and combinatorics with applications in theoretical computer science.
-For summer 2025, I am grateful to be supported as an IDEAL fellow supervised by Will Perkins.
+I am grateful to be supported by a Simons Dissertation Fellowship.

 Papers